 Fermented from 100% Northern Spy Apples, Eve's Northern Spy is ideal for new cider drinkers; it's a rustic citrusy cider with a dry finish that pairs especially well with seafood.
 For more adventurous palates, we recommend the Albee Hill Still & Dry.
 Uncarbonated and completely dry, the Albee Hill gets its bold structure and mineral character from traditional English and French cider apples.

-In addition to their Friday stand in the Union Square Greenmarket, Eve's cider will be served at several tastings and dinners during Cider Week.
+Where to buy In addition to their Friday stand in the Union Square Greenmarket, Eve's cider will be served at several tastings and dinners during Cider Week.
 We recommend a visit to Ninth Ave Vintner on Thursday, October 18th for a chance to talk with the cidermaker and taste Eve's cider in a more relaxed atmosphere.

 Aaron Burr Cidery